 Data Recovery and Redundancy

-All active Customer Data is stored in at least two separate facilities and can be recovered in the event of a loss of any individual data center.
-Backups are stored using AWS S3, which stores all backup data redundantly in multiple geographic regions and provides 99.999999999% durability and 99.99% availability.
+All backups of Customer Data are stored in at least two separate facilities and can be recovered in the event of a loss of any individual data center.
+Backups are stored using AWS S3 or Azure Storage, which stores all backup data redundantly in multiple geographic regions and provides 99.999999999% durability and 99.99% availability.

 Tulip implements documented change management procedures that provide a consistent approach for controlling, implementing and documenting changes (including emergency changes) for Tulip Information Systems that includes immutable records of all code and infrastructure changes and systematic review of changes.
 Updates to Tulip code and infrastructure are done to minimize any impact on the customer and their use of services, including the use of zero-downtime deployment strategies and scheduling downtime around customer production schedules to prevent service interruption during working hours.
 Tulip will communicate with customers when unplanned downtime may affect customers' use of Tulip services, or in the unlikely event that downtime must occur during operating hours.